 * 24 hours later we have three days and nights - Saturday between three pm six pm (sunset) on the day after the Crucifixion, three days...

 Reading what we can in the Gospels, beginning with Matthew 12:40, Jesus very expressly says - "just as .... three days, and three nights..."

 Mark 16:1 tells us that the ladies, after the Sabbath was over, went out shopping for spices, oils and ointments to anoint the Lord's body.
 See also Luke 23:56

-As a regular Saturday Sabbath (Seventh Day Shabbat) would have ended at sunset on Saturday night, thus the ladies would be in total darkness, the event(s) of Mark 16:1 would have required that the ladies, without male accompaniment, be out shopping in the dark.
+As a regular Saturday Sabbath (Seventh Day Shabbat) would have ended at sunset on Saturday night, the world A - would have been in total darkness, thus B - the ladies, and the event(s) of Mark 16:1 (acquisition of spices, oils and ointments) would have required that the ladies, without male accompaniment, be out shopping in the dark (after sunset) on a Saturday night.
 BUT...

 A Wednesday Crucifixion, followed by a Special High (Passover) Thursday Shabbat / Sabbath, would allow the ladies to go shopping on the Friday, gather and prepare their oils, spices and ointments, and still honour a regular Saturday Sabbath (Seventh Day Shabbat)!

 Let us not forget, the empty tomb.
 None of the Scriptures, not one of the four Gospels actually states - "Jesus was raised from the dead on Sunday morning (or even 'on the morning of' the First Day of the week) ...